osrn/lazy-ledger/README.md

 ## Roadmap

 - [ ] Voter dashboard
+- [ ] Telegram/Discord integration
+- [ ] Database auto-backup

 See the [open issues](https://github.com/osrn/lazy-ledger/issues) for a full list of proposed features (and known issues).

 ## Contributing

-If you have a suggestion that would make this better, please fork the repo and create a pull request. <br>
+If you have a suggestion for improvement open an issue with the tag "enhancement" or fork & create a pull request.
+Any contributions are **greatly appreciated**. <br>

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feat/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Added an AmazingFeature'`)
-4. Push to the Branch (`git push origin feat/AmazingFeature`)
-5. Open a Pull Request

-You can also simply open an issue with the tag "enhancement".<br>

-Any contributions you make are **greatly appreciated**.

 ## Credits